gfreewind/unit_perf/README.md

 As we know, the perf is one good tool to find the performance bottleneck.
 But sometimes it is not good enough to profile our own codes especially the codes is only one part of whole system.
 In this case, we may don't care about the cost of the whole system.
 As a result, the unwanted results from other parts of system may occupies the most of top list, even we could not get the result we care really.

 Now you cold use this unit_perf to get the performance of the codes you specify the aid codes clearly.
 Maybe they are hooks, functions, even some lines of codes.

+And it provides some other help macros to debug issues.
+For example, you could use UP_PID_INFO_LOG to pring the log when current pid equals the specific pid by /proc/unit_perf/monitor_pid

 And you could get the result or reset it by proc